MEPs ponder how to fight tax havens

 The liberal MEP added however that "some scrutiny for member states" should exist, even if the unanimity rule on tax issues makes it difficult to put in place.

-Under sustained political pressure, member states could still take a step further, on a plan to harmonise tax policies in the EU.
+Under sustained political pressure, member states could take a step further, on a plan to harmonise tax policies in the EU.

-After the LuxLeaks revelations in 2014, which exposed tax rulings in Luxembourg, but also later in Ireland or the Netherlands, EU states introduced a mandatory exchange of information between them in order to prevent tailor-made deals for companies.
+After the LuxLeaks revelations in 2014, which exposed tax rulings in Luxembourg, and later in Ireland and the Netherlands, EU states introduced a mandatory exchange of information between themselves in order to prevent tailor-made deals for companies.

 Another measure that could reduce loopholes that companies use to dodge taxes is the common consolidated corporate tax base (CCCTB), a common rule to calculate companies' taxable income.